Get Your Best Mortgage Deal... FOR FREE!

 The process of remortgaging to a new mortgage provider can result in the freeing up of funds.
 This is because you can use the equity that you have built up in your home to put towards a new mortgage with a lower loan to value.

-You can apply for an additional large sum that you raise funds for a home extension, a kitchen renovation, or a number of areas such as paying off and consolidating any debt.
+You can apply for an additional large sum that you raise funds for a home extension, a kitchen renovation, or several areas such as paying off and consolidating any debt.

 Remortgaging can reduce the term of your mortgage.
-This is due to the fact that you own a higher proportion of the house than when you initially bought it, or the value of the house has increased.
+This is because you own a higher proportion of the house than when you initially bought it, or the value of the house has increased.
 This can be further completed by increasing your monthly payments if you can afford it.

 Reducing the term of your mortgage, even by five years, can make a substantial difference in the total cost of your mortgage and save money in the long run.